alijdst/e-commerce/README.md

   * Change password
   * Revceive the reset paswword email

-* The Cart model handle products that user selected to buy
+* The Cart model handles products that user selected to buy
   * Show number of items in a badget
   * Increase and decrease quantity
   * Total price